Owa Odighizuwa

-Owamagbe Odighizuwa (born April 1, 1992) is a former American football player who was a defensive end in the National Football League (NFL).
-He was drafted by the New York Giants in the third round of the 2015 NFL Draft.
-He played college football at UCLA.
+Owamagbe Odighizuwa (born April 1, 1992) is an American former professional football player who was a defensive end for the New York Giants of the National Football League (NFL).
+He played college football for the UCLA Bruins, earning second-team all-conference honors in the Pac-12.
+He was selected by the Giants in the third round of the 2015 NFL draft.